jychp/cartography-openapi/README.md

 - Only API response with array are supported (not dict like `{'users': [], 'count': 12}`)
 - List components are not supported
 - Tests data are not provided
+- The parser is not able to handle ref in parameter schemas

 ## License